willward20/willward20.github.io/_projects/RSS-terrain-adaptation/index.md

 ---
 layout: post
-title: Off-Road Terrain Adaptation for Autonomous Mobile Robots
+title: Off-Road Terrain Adaptation Mobile Robot Navigation
-description:  Mobile robots struggle to navigate over unfamilar, challenging terrains, such as ice, mud, and rocks.
-I developed a method that helps robots quickly adapt to unknown terrains on the fly, improving their ability to move accurately and avoid obstacles.
+description:  Developed a learning-based system that enables mobile robots to quickly adapt to new terrain conditions during operation.
+This improves navigation accuracy and obstacle avoidance in unpredictable or unstructured environments.
 skills:
 - Python
 - C++